imagineLife/big-site/content/k8s/on-pods.md

 ```

+## The hidden docker pause container
+In a pod is a `Docker Pause` container.
+This is only visible, not "directly" by k8s, but can be seen running `sudo docker ps`.
+This container is used to get an IP address.
 ## Some Big-Picture Takeaways
 - The "smallest" unit manageable directly by K8s is the pod: not the container
 - A pod maybe "usually" has 1 container